New training program

 Benefits for the team

-they build real agents
+build real agents and evolve them

 Requirements